vkbo/novelWriter/docs/source/interface.rst

 Folders cannot be moved at all outside their root tree.
 Neither can a folder containing files be deleted.
 You must first delete the files.

-Root folders in the project tree cannot be dragged and dropped.
+Root folders in the project tree cannot be dragged and dropped at all.
 However, if you want to reorder them, you can move them up or down with respect to eachother from the :guilabel:`Tools` menu, or by pressing :kbd:`Ctrl`:kbd:`Shift` and the :kbd:`Up` or :kbd:`Down` key.

 .. _a_ui_edit: